-Customer service is our number one priority, if you think we can improve anything, let us know, if you find anything wrong, let us know and we will try and learn from it.
+Customer service is our number one priority.
+If you think we can improve anything, let us know.
+If you find anything wrong, let us know and we will try and learn from it.

 All prices are displayed inclusive of VAT.
 We have made every effort to display as accurately as possible the colours of our products that appear on the website.

 You are responsible for maintaining the confidentiality of your password and account and any activities that occur under your account.
+We

 shall not be liable to any person for any loss or damage which may arise as a result of any failure by you to protect your password or account.

-Under the distance selling regulations you have the legal right to cancel your order within seven working days of receipt of the order.
+Under the Distance Selling Regulations you have the legal right to cancel your order within seven working days of receipt of the order.
 Where goods are delivered to a third party you will only be able to exercise this right if you are able to return to us the goods you ordered.
-For details of how to exercise this right please see our refunds section.
+For details of how to exercise this right please see our Refunds section.

 Use of this website from outside the UK